two-torial/two-torial/docs/games/bemani/iidx/30_resident/setup.md

 	|---------------|-----------------------|-------------------|---------|
 	| Game Options	| IIDX TDJ Mode		 	| -iidxtdj		 	| ON	  |

-	**If you only have a single 120hz monitor**, and not another 60hz touchscreen:
+	**If you only have a single 120 Hz monitor**, and not another 60 Hz touchscreen:

 	| Category 		| Option 				| Parameter 						| Setting |
 	|---------------|-----------------------|-----------------------------------|---------|